reaper/mongodump/README.md

 # Mongodump

-Mongodump use heroku toolbelt and mongo binaries to fetch mongo databases from heroku databases platforms and restore it in your local database.
+Mongodump use heroku toolbelt and mongo binaries to fetch mongo databases from heroku databases platforms and restore them in your local database.

 ## Installation